 1. Technology and the media

 Decades ago, the fax machine was the core means of communicating with reporters.
 Today, we use emails or even social media to send releases and media pitches.
-The old device has been replaced with a sophisticated database that allows one to search, build lists and even send out releases, all in a go.
-The online networking and messaging tools allow for constructive relationships, the building of rapport, and credibility much faster.
+The old device has replaced with a sophisticated database that allows one to search, build lists and even send out releases, all in a go.
+Online networking and messaging tools allow for constructive relationships, the building of rapport, and credibility much faster.
 Communication also spread wider, and faster.

 2. Media monitoring